galbiston/geosparql-benchmarking/README.md

 --GeosparqlJena

 Setup: There is one step to follow in setting up GeosparqlJena.
-That is running the project or calling GeosparqlSupport.loadFunctions() in a Java application.
+That is running the project or calling GeoSPARQLSupport.loadFunctions() in a Java application.
 This is already done by the test system.

 geopsarql_vocab_all.rdf - This file provides the schema for Geosparql 1.0.
 The file is loaded into the dataset prior to performing RDFS inferencing.
 Replacing this file and re-running the dataset clearing and loading will provide the latest version of the Geosparql, or a customised, schema.
 It is avaible from: